 As blockchain technologies are growing at an exponential rate while still being so new it was important for us to learn a lot of theory in terms of why our project is important.
-There were several topics that we all had to learn which include what is a blockchain, why is the blockchain and NFT are important and what can it be used for.
-How does a smart contract work?
+There were several topics that we all had to learn which include what is a blockchain, why is the blockchain important and what can it be used for.
+We also had to research what an NFT is and what it can be used for.
+What is a smart contract and how do they work?
 The following section will be outlining these topics and important information for our project and for anyone just getting started to understand what our project is, how it works and how it is powered.